wilberquito/wilberquito.github.io/_posts/2024-08-01-activation-functions-and-vanishing-gradient-problem.md

-## Analysing the effect of activation functions
+## Analyzing the effect of activation functions

 ```python